imr-framework/imr-framework.github.io/pages/amri.md

 - ISMRMRD file standard for acquired raw data
 - DICOM file standard for reconstructed image data

 An example of some of these file standards as part of experiments can be found [here](https://github.com/imr-framework/imr-framework/tree/master/amri).
+YouTube demos can be found [here](https://youtu.be/l2s-v3mkYCU) and [here](https://youtu.be/qepnjP9kk5M).